jonocairns/dashi/HELP.md

 # Help

 ## Recommended plex quality settings
+Note: you will need to set this in _every_ device you use plex with (if you reset your phone or use another browser you will need to set it again).
+Once you set it up for all devices you should be golden.

 ### Web browser
 go to settings -> web -> quality -> set video quality to 'maximum' if you have good internet speeds.
 Check [here](https://fast.com) and make sure you have more than 16mbps.
 If you do then use the settings below.